 Chronic obstructive pulmonary disease (COPD) and congestive heart failure (CHF) can leave you feeling short of breath.
 These two serious conditions share many symptoms and common risk factors.
-However, the causes and treatments of each differ significantly.
+But the causes and treatments of each are very different.

-COPD can also produce tightness in the chest.
+COPD can also cause tightness in the chest.
 CHF doesn’t lead to chest tightness, but you may feel your heart beating irregularly or rapidly in your chest.

-Some cases of COPD may be attributed to breathing secondhand smoke or inhaling chemicals in the workplace.
+Some cases of COPD may be linked to breathing secondhand smoke or inhaling chemicals in the workplace.
 A family history of COPD can also increase your likelihood of developing the condition.

 There’s no cure for either COPD or CHF, so treatment aims to slow the progression of the diseases and manage symptoms.

-Because smoking can contribute to COPD and CHF, quitting smoking will improve your health, whatever your condition.
+Because smoking can contribute to COPD and CHF, quitting smoking will improve your health, regardless of your condition.

 Regular physical activity is important to strengthen your heart and lungs, but both COPD and CHF can limit what types of exercises you can do.
 Talk with your doctor about activities that are safe, and what precautions you should take before and during exercise.

 Different medications are used to treat COPD and CHF.

 A common COPD medication is a bronchodilator.
 This medication relaxes the muscles around your airways, making breathing easier.

 Short-acting bronchodilators can last up to six hours and are usually recommended for times when you’re more active.
 Long-lasting bronchodilators can last up to 12 hours and are used every day.